 Due to the managed wind-down, the Company is in the process of reducing the number and diversification of assets held and as such is considered to have exposure to concentration risk.
-The concentration of underlying assets is set out in the "Details on the Top 2 Underlying Holdings" on page 1.
-Country and industry concentrations are also set out on page 1.
+The concentration of underlying assets and country and industry concentrations are set out on page 1.